FREYJA: Efficient Join Discovery in Data Lakes: A semantic-aware joinability metric

-Data lakes commonly contain fully-denormalized datasets, where integrity constraints such as PK-FK do not exist.
-Hence, we adopt a similarity metric based on multisets that account for repeated elements within a set.
-Precisely, several variations of the Jaccard index have been proposed for multisets \cite{DBLP:journals/corr/abs-2110-09619}, out of which we adopt the following definition of the multiset Jaccard index (note its scores are bounded in the range [0, 0.5]).
+Data lakes often contain fully denormalized datasets where PK-FK constraints cannot be assumed.
+Thus, repeated values (i.e. multisets) pose a problem, as they can lead to inflated overlap scores that misrepresent the true relationship between datasets.
+Neither containment ($C(A,B) = \frac{ |A \cap B|}{|A|}$) nor Jaccard ($J(A,B) = \frac{ |A \cap B|}{|A \cup B|}$), the two most popular syntactic metrics, address this issue.
+In both cases, repeated values can bloat the score and mislead the perceived similarity.
+In contrast, the community has proposed overlap metrics that account for repeated elements within a set.
+Precisely, variations of the Jaccard index have been defined \cite{DBLP:journals/corr/abs-2110-09619}, such as the multiset Jaccard index $\mathcal{J}(A,B) = \frac{ |A \cap B|}{|A| + |B|}$ (note that its scores are bounded in the range [0, 0.5]).

-The multiset Jaccard index introduces several benefits in the context of data lakes, since two columns with widely different cardinalities can present a high Jaccard score (with the standard formulation) if the number of distinct values in the largest set is small, as both union and intersection might present similar values.
-Yet, such disparity in the cardinalities is an indicator of a lack of semantic-relatedness between a pair of columns.

-In order to empirically determine if our intuition holds in a practical setting, we built a data lake collecting 160 datasets from open repositories such as Kaggle and OpenML, whose domains varied amply\footnote{Such ground truth is publicly available in the paper's companion \href{https://freyja-data-discovery.github.io/}{website}}.
-This search yielded a total of 110,378 candidate pairs of textual attributes, which we filtered by their degree of intersection to define potential join candidates.
-This yielded 4,318 joins which we manually labeled as either semantic or syntactic.
-We, then, compared the ability to generate rankings for the two most popular set-overlap metrics (i.e., containment and Jaccard index) and multiset Jaccard.
-For each ranking we measured its Precision at $k$ ($P@k$), that is, the percentage of semantic joins in the first $k$ positions of the ranking.
-The results are showcased in figure \ref{fig:set_overlap_metric_comparison}.

-There is a clear difference between the rankings generated by the metrics, with multiset Jaccard being the most successful at placing semantic joins above syntactic joins.
-This separation is kept up to $k=100$, which represents substantially more pairs than what the end user will consider when selecting join candidates from a ranking.
-Moreover, Jaccard and containment have syntatic joins in the topmost positions of their rankings, which is arguably the most relevant part of the classification, as these are the candidates that the end user will mainly interact with.
-These results suggest that multiset Jaccard is better suited for join discovery tasks than the other set-overlap metrics, at least in the context of data lakes.

-\stitle{Limitations of multiset Jaccard} Altough better suited for data lakes, $\mathcal{J}$ also suffers from limitations as highlighted in Example 1.

-\begin{examplebox}{Example 1} Consider the two following scenarios: \begin{itemize}[leftmargin=*] \item Scenario 1: $|A| = 1000$, $|B| = 1000$, $|A \cap B| = 500$ \item Scenario 2: $|C| = 500$, $|D| = 1500$, $|C \cap D| = 500$ \end{itemize} In both, $\mathcal{J}(A,B) = \mathcal{J}(C,D) = 0.25$, however there is a clear difference between the two potential joins.
-In the first scenario, both sets have the same cardinality, and they intersect in half of those values.
-In the second scenario, the cardinalities are different, and the smaller set is fully contained in the second. \end{examplebox}